jupyterhub/repo2docker/docs/source/index.md

 It performs these steps:

 1. Inspects the repository for [configuration files](#config-files).
 These will be used to build the environment needed to run the repository.
-2. Builds a Docker image with an environment specified in these [configuration files](#config-files).
+2. Builds a container image with an environment specified in these [configuration files](#config-files).
 3. Runs the image to let you explore the repository interactively via Jupyter notebooks, RStudio, or many other interfaces (this is optional).
-4. Pushes the images to a Docker registry so that it may be accessed remotely (this is optional).
+4. Pushes the images to a container registry so that it may be accessed remotely (this is optional).

 [swhid]: https://docs.softwareheritage.org/devel/swh-model/persistent-identifiers.html